aptima-ai/aptima_framework/docs/ten_framework/ten_packages/overview.md

 ### Development package

-The primary purpose of a development package is to develop TEN software packages.
-For instance, if you want to create a new TEN extension, you can modify an existing development package to achieve this.
-This is because the development package contains all the source-related content, enabling the creation of new TEN software packages from it.
+The primary purpose of a development package is to develop APTIMA software packages.
+For instance, if you want to create a new APTIMA extension, you can modify an existing development package to achieve this.
+This is because the development package contains all the source-related content, enabling the creation of new APTIMA software packages from it.

 ### Release package